Navigating the First Trimester: A Journey Through Early Pregnancy

 Baby’s Development

+I would like to point out what is happening to baby, no wonder we are so tired.
 During these first three months, your baby goes through rapid development:

 • Weeks 1-4: Fertilization occurs and the embryo implants in the uterus